DEI Resources

 Addressing racism and disparities in the biomedical sciences

 • Bias and racism in the biomedical community thwart scientific advancement, reduce the pipeline of diverse clinicians and scientists, and contribute to racial and ethnic health disparities.
-We advocate for proactive antiracism approaches to eliminate barriers impacting people of colour, promote equity and achieve a more effective biomedical community.
+We advocate for proactive antiracism approaches to eliminate barriers impacting people of color, promote equity and achieve a more effective biomedical community.

 Culturally Relevant Pedagogy: A Model To Guide Cultural Transformation in STEM Departments